mikebionic/TrafficApp/README.md

 + Calculate and create efficient traffic light control
 + Secure pedestrians and cars from crash

 ---
+## Installation and running
+	+ You should have Arduino IDE running with Serial monitor opened!
+	+ Install all nececcary OpenCV packages and configure your cameras.
+---

 ## Prototype + realization